 A large portion of health unit coordinating involves communication and data entry on the computer.
 A keyboarding course covers proper typing technique that focuses on accuracy and speed.
 Students also learn basic document formatting as well as proofreading skills.

-Graduates of health unit coordinator certificate program can obtain positions such as medical secretary, veterinary receptionist, health unit coordinator and medical records clerk.
+Graduates of health unit coordinator certificate programs can obtain positions such as medical secretary, veterinary receptionist, health unit coordinator and medical records clerk.
 According to bls.com, the demand for medical records and health information technicians is expected to increase by 11% from 2018 to 2028.
 The median annual salary for medical records and health information technicians was $40,350 as of May 2018.
 The data is subject to change based on location, experience and other factors.